Train Biped Robot to Walk Using Reinforcement Learning Agents

 false.
 To train the agent yourself, set

 true.
-Due to randomness in the parallel training, you can expect different training results from the plots below.
+Due to randomness in the parallel training, you can expect different training results from the plots that follow.
 The pretrained agents were trained in parallel using four workers.

 doTraining = false; if doTraining % Train the agent. trainingStats = train(agent,env,trainOpts); else % Load a pretrained agent for the selected agent type. if strcmp(AgentSelection,'DDPG') load('rlWalkingBipedRobotDDPG.mat','agent') else load('rlWalkingBipedRobotTD3.mat','agent') end end